tiwariji-mukund/AI_Product_Dashboard_Backend/README.md

 ## Design Decisions

-- **Directory Structure**: The project is organized into different folders for better separation of concerns: `backend` for Node.js code, EJS temolate, routes, controllers, database and `python` for Python scripts.
+- **Directory Structure**: The project is organized into different folders for better separation of concerns: `backend` for Node.js server, EJS templates, routes, controllers, database and `python` for Python scripts.

 - **API Endpoints**: Separate API endpoints are created for metrics and predictions to adhere to RESTful principles.